-Written HSC Examination (80 marks) Oral Examination (20 marks) Special Requirements / equipment: What I need for this course:
+Written HSC Examination (80 marks) Oral Examination (20 marks)

 Eligibility criteria: Background Speakers of Japanese.
 Students who have completed more than 100 hours of study (1 year) of Japanese language in the junior school are not eligible to study this course.